 Stage 3: Bargaining

-Constantly thinking about what you could have done to prevent the loss.
+During this stage, you are constantly thinking about what you could have done to prevent the loss.
 Thoughts of “What if…” and “If only…” replay in the mind.
 You might also try to bargain with a higher power in hopes of reversing the loss.

 Stage 4: Depression

-The deep sadness you feel as you realize the loss is irreversible.
+This stage brings the deep sadness you feel as you realize the loss is irreversible.
 You think about how your life will be affected by the loss.
 Crying, loss of appetite, feelings of loneliness, and unusual sleeping patterns are all signs of depression.

 Stage 5: Acceptance

 The stages of grief don’t have to be in this order, and you might not experience all stages.
-There is also no set time period for grieving and some people take longer to heal than others.
+There is also no set time period for grieving, and some people take longer to heal than others.